clustermin/fastcron/README.md

-# FastCron marketing site
+# FastCron Docs

 This is the source code of [FastCron](https://www.fastcron.com/) marketing site.
-It's built with Astro and styled with Flowbite/TailwindCSS.
+It's built with Astro .

 Feel free to contribute.